claranet/aws-inventory-graph/README.md

 ...
 ```

-:warning: For now, data are cleaned up at each execution, and only one account and one region can be imported at time .

 ### Get schema for a type

 You can get all schemas for *types* and *predicates* in **dgraph-ratel** WebUI: